 I love music and science, and my training in both has significantly shaped my development.

-We often think of music as art – creative, free-flowing, emotional and so on, and science as, well, science – logical, structured, and mental, making them distinctly different.
+We often think of music as art—creative, free-flowing, emotional and so on.
+And we often think of science as, well, logical, structured, and mental—making art and science distinctly different.